 For the flour: Strain off the solids from the milk using a chiffon cloth or fine strainer.
 Dry the solids in the sun — this becomes your coconut flour.
 Then grind the flour until fine.

 Your milk is now ready.
 The cream will separate.
-Put the milk & cream back into a clean blender container for silky smooth coconut milk, or, scrape off the coconut cream and use, and use the skim coconut milk separetly.
+Put the milk & cream back into a clean blender container for silky smooth coconut milk, or, scrape off the coconut cream and use, and use the skim coconut milk separately.
 One coconut yields 1/2 gallon of milk.
+(Note though, that not every coconut will produce a thick layer of cream, at times we’ve gotten just a very thin layer or hardly none at all).

 Great for smoothies, and most certainly, cooking & baking.